Developing efficient software and hardware for emerging workloads

 ReQuEST promotes reproducibility of experimental results

-and reusability of systems research artifacts
+and reusability/customization of research artifacts

 by standardizing evaluation methodologies

 and facilitating the deployment of efficient solutions

 That is why we build our competition on top of an open-source and portable

 workflow framework (Collective Knowledge or CK